What is a credit counseling session?

 Can you loan me money?

-No, we cannot loan money.
+No. We do not loan money.
 We are a non-profit counseling agency and we are not permitted to provide any loans.
 We are not a bank or financial institution like a credit union.
-We can only offer credit counseling, debt management plans, bankruptcy counseling and education, credit report review services, and housing counseling.
+We can only offer credit counseling, debt management plans, bankruptcy counseling, and education, credit report review services, and housing counseling.